przlplx/windows-itpro-docs/windows/security/threat-protection/security-policy-settings/domain-member-disable-machine-account-password-changes.md

 ### Best practices

-1. Do not enable this policy setting.
+- Do not enable this policy setting.
 Machine account passwords are used to establish secure channel communications between members and domain controllers and between the domain controllers within the domain.
 After it is established, the secure channel transmits sensitive information that is necessary for making authentication and authorization decisions.
-2. Do not use this policy setting in an attempt to support dual-boot scenarios that use the same machine account.
-If you want to dual-boot installations that are joined to the same domain, give the two installations different computer names.
-This policy setting was added to the Windows operating system to make it easier for organizations that stockpile pre-built computers that are put into production months later; those devices do not have to be rejoined to the domain.
+- Do not use this policy setting to try to support dual-boot scenarios that use the same machine account.
+If you want to have dual-boot installations that are joined to the same domain, give the two installations different computer names.
+This policy setting was added to the Windows operating system to help organizations that stockpile pre-built computers that are put into production months later.
+Those devices do not have to be rejoined to the domain.
-3. You may consider using this policy setting in particular environments, such as the following:
+- You can consider using this policy setting in particular environments, such as the following:

      - Non-persistent Virtual Desktop Infrastructure implementations.
 In such implementations, each session starts from a read-only base image.
-     - Embedded devices that do not have write access to the OS volume.
+     - Embedded devices that do not have Write access to the OS volume.

 In either of these cases, a password change that was made during normal operations would be lost as soon as the session ends.
 We strongly recommend that you plan password changes for maintenance windows.
 Add the password changes to the updates and modifications that Windows performs during maintenance windows.
 To trigger a password update on a particular OS volume, use the following command:

      ```
      Nltest /sc_change_pwd:<AD DS domain name>
      ```
 In this command, **\<AD DS domain name\>** represents the domain of the local computer.

 For more information about maintenance windows and non-persistent VDI implementations, see [Optimizing Windows 10, version 1803, for a Virtual Desktop Infrastructure (VDI) role: VDI optimization principles: Non-Persistent VDI](/windows-server/remote/remote-desktop-services/rds-vdi-recommendations-1803#vdi-optimization-principles).

 ### Location